Genital warts

 The virus can also be passed to a baby from its mother during birth, but this is rare.

-You can stop genital warts from being passed on by:
+You can stop genital warts being passed on by:

-The HPV vaccine that's offered to girls and boys aged 12 to 13 in England protects against cervical cancer and genital warts.
+The HPV vaccine offered to 12 to 13 year-old girls and boys in England protects against genital warts and some cancers (such as cervical cancer and anal cancer).

-The HPV vaccine is also offered to men (up to the age of 45) who have sex with men (MSM), some trans men and trans women, sex workers, and men and women living with HIV.
+The HPV vaccine is also offered to men (up to and including 45 years old) who have sex with men, some trans men and trans women, sex workers and people living with HIV.

 Find out more about the HPV vaccine